Fremantle, Australia

 Simultaneously with its commercial and mercantile bustle, in the arcades, esplanades and terraces of the buildings of Victorian and Edwardian architecture that form the historic center, the famous Cappuccino Street unfolds.

-The sunny conviviality, in a climate considered Mediterranean and bohemian, makes Fremantle a longed-for playground for Perth and Western Australia.
+The sunny conviviality, in a climate considered Mediterranean and bohemian, makes Fremantle a longed-for playground for Perth and the Western Australia.

 Even so, on the large docks that precede the Indian Ocean, the testimony of how Fremantle made effort and work remains.